BUYING TOOLS? Why Serious Amateurs Should Consider Pro-Grade Gear

-Let’s say you feel an urge to repair and improve your home, work on vehicles or equipment, or pursue serious workshop goals.
+Let’s say you feel an urge to repair and improve your home, work on vehicles or equipment, or pursue serious workshop success.
 You can’t do much without tools, so you start looking at, say, a hand-held circular saw, a cordless drill or perhaps a reciprocating saw.
 You feel like an imposter walking down the tool aisle and this sense of inadequacy can easily turn into tool choices that will hold you back in the future.
 “I’m not a professional”, you say to yourself or perhaps the store clerk helping you.
 “I just need something basic.”

 This belief may be true, but not for most people that I see.
 If you feel the desire to grow in practical competence, and especially if you feel a passion for working with your hands and the thrill of creating things, then you’re making a mistake with the “I’m not a professional” mindset, even if you’re not working with the tools for a living.
 And this brings me to the most important tool advice I can give you.